-Troughs can be used for impalement protection providing the following applies:
+Troughs can be used for impalement protection if the following apply:

-- The trough designs shown above can be used when employees are working at heights of 6 ft. or less "above grade." - · If employees are working at heights above 6 ft. the design must be specified by an engineer (Ca PE).
+- The trough designs shown above can be used when employees are working at heights of 6 ft. or less "above grade." - If employees are working at heights above 6 ft., the design must be specified by an engineer (Ca PE).

-Job-built wood troughs must be constructed of at least "standard grade" Douglas Fir.
+• Job-built wood troughs must be constructed of at least "standard grade" Douglas Fir.